How Poor Neck Posture Damages Your Lumbar?

 Instead of maintaining a natural alignment with the spine, the head juts forward, placing undue stress on the muscles of the neck and upper back.

-This poor neck posture is usually a result of modern-day habits—spending hours slouched over computers, staring down at smartphones, or sitting in poorly designed chairs.
+This poor neck posture is usually a result of modern-day habits—spending hours slouched over computer screens, staring down at smartphones, or sitting in poorly designed chairs.

 I have been guilty of all of the above.
 My days often involved long stretches at the desk, with breaks only to check my phone, further straining my neck.